Tornium/tornium/docs/user/quickstart.rst

     * An invitation link with administrator permissions: `<https://discord.com/api/oauth2/authorize?client_id=979105784627593266&permissions=8&scope=bot%20applications.commands>`_
 #.
 Make sure that a server administrator is signed into Tornium.

 And that's it for all the basic commands.
 Certain commands will require additional setup in the server dashboard.
-Further setup instructions can be found on the page for :ref:`SkyNet<skynet>`.
+Further setup instructions can be found on the page for :ref:`Tornium's bot<bot>`.